 Drawers serve several purposes in a wardrobe.
 You need them for storing under-garments, socks, t-shirts, sports & hobby gear and night wear.

 It’s not uncommon to also desire a nick-nacks drawer or jewellery drawer depending on your needs.
 Drawers can be customised with soft close runners and are offered in different depths.

 There are many different options available for the storage of shoes.
-When considering which solution will be best for you keep in mind that woman’s dress shoes typically require a shelf width of 180-200mm & men’s dress shoes typically require a shelf width of 230-250mm per pair.
+When considering which solution will be best for you keep in mind that women’s dress shoes typically require a shelf width of 180-200mm and men’s dress shoes typically require a shelf width of 230-250mm per pair.
 Standard depth for shoe shelves is typically 300mm.

 Boston Wardrobes offers the largest range of wardrobe system types in New Zealand.
 Our large showroom has many reach-in wardrobes as well as threeWalk-In wardrobes using different product ranges on display.

 Depending on your requirements for drawers, baskets, trouser-racks, shoe shelving and clothes hanging we will direct you to the systems that will best suited to your needs.

 Have a look through our website for more information or visit our showroom.DOWNLOAD DESIGN GUIDE